What not to do on a safari in Africa – 10 Things to Avoid on Safari

 By respecting them, you encourage them to work better and even do some amazing services for you that could cost you on the way.
 They know better than anyone, and respecting what they tell you not to do, please respect that.

-Wildlife in Africa lives in their own natural habitat, where are born and grow naturally.
+Wildlife in Africa lives in its own natural habitat, where it is born and grows naturally.
 They are wild, and they move from one place to the other easily.
 Some spend time in the shade, up trees, and others in holes and caves.
 Hence hard to spot them.

 We, therefore, advise guests to understand that on game drives, you might be lucky to spot 4 pride of lions and in the evening not see a single lion or cheetah for 2 to 3 hours, which is normal, and can easily happen even for 2 to 3 days.

-So, while on game drives, don’t be expectant to see lots of cheetahs hunting or lion pride busking, just enjoy the beauty of nature and be happy with the beautiful scenery.
+So, while on game drives, don’t expect to see lots of cheetahs hunting or lion pride busking, just enjoy the beauty of nature and be happy with the beautiful scenery.

 • Don’t rush your safari guide

 Don’t rush your guide to go and see the lion.
-They know better and might be knowing when best to visit the sighting in order for you to have a premium spot to see.
+They know better and might know when best to visit the sighting in order for you to have a premium spot to see.
 They understand better how wildlife behaves and where they can spot others.

-The best way to ensure you maximize your wildlife sighting, ensure you have a list of wildlife you would love to see while on a game drive, and share the list with your guide.
+The best way to ensure you maximize your wildlife sighting is you have a list of wildlife you would love to see while on a game drive, and share the list with your guide.
 He will try his best to see if they will spot anything that is on your list.

 Tanzania Safaris -African Safaris Holidays - Serengeti Safaris - Ngorongoro Safaris - Cheetah Safaris